cssylla/CS-Triage-Snort-IDS-Alerts/README.md

 # 🛡️ SOC Triage Agent

 AI-powered SOC analyst for Snort IDS alerts.
-Paste in an alert, get back a triage in seconds — severity, attack classification, recommended action, and false positive likelihood — powered by Claude.
+Paste in an alert, get back a triage in seconds — severity, attack classification, recommended action, and false positive likelihood — using Anthropic model.

 ## Stack